tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

 ## 🎙️ Contagious Interview

+- UNC5342, BEAVERTAIL, INVISIBLEFERRET, OTTERCOOKIE,
-- "Willo" Job Campaigns, Bybit assessment, trevorgreer, Beavertail / Invisible Ferret
+- "Willo" Job Campaigns, Bybit assessment, trevorgreer
 - New onchain cluster / laundry patterns first observed early 2023, fully baked out by late 2023
 - On-chain they certainly Dust Collect like Hugh Karp / EasyFi / etc. and they certainly love to compromise private keys and pivot to taking over protocols but most everything else is different.
 - UnoReDAO, OKX Dex, ConcentricFi, Serenity Shield, Wilder World, Hyve, on and on and on and on and on.
 Also the Upwork/Braintrust/Linkedin Job Scams.
 Flickthebean, etc.